Havner/trainsim-helper/main/readme.txt

   Its second mode is Countdown.
 It can count down from a set value to e.g. tell you how far you have to the next stop.
-When you're on the station have a look at time table.
+When you're on the station have a look at the time table.
 See next distance.
 Enter it and it will count down.
 Below 1 (mile/km) it will turn yellow.
-Below 0 it will turn red.
+Below 0 (if you're past the set distance) it will turn red.

   To set it up hold SHIFT+ALT and type 4 digits that will compose the set distance in miles/km.
 So to enter 12.34 hit SHIFT+ALT and while